 Air conditioners aren’t cheap, so you want to make sure you’re getting the best price.
 But when is the best time to buy?
 In summer, when the retail competition is high, or in winter when demand is low?
 Well, despite the ‘hot summer sales’ you’ll see, it turns out winter is usually the best time to buy a new air conditioner, particularly around July and August as appliance retailers can grow a little desperate to clear old stock.

 With that said, the best time to buy isn’t necessarily the best time to install.
-Tradies often find themselves overloaded with work in winter, particularly in the southern states where there is high demand for heating appliance installations.
+Tradies often find themselves overloaded with work in winter, particularly in the southern states where there is a high demand for heating appliance installations.
 You will usually find the best time to install an air conditioner is during the transitional seasons in autumn or spring, before the heating and cooling appliances rush.
 So if you’re fine to leave the air conditioner in the garage for a few months, then you can maximise your savings.

 Be sure to keep on the lookout though, as great deals can sometimes pop up at any time of the year.